woai3c/self-learning-english/docs/qa/interview.md

 ## How do you handle pressure or stressful situations?

-No matter the situation, I believe staying calm is most important.
-Of course, people aren't machines; it is impossible not to fluctuate emotionally, but we should control our emotions as much as possible to maintain calm.
-In such situations, I would analyze the problem and then find a solution.
-If I can't resolve the issue, I will seek advice from leader.
+I believe staying calm is key when dealing with pressure.
+Of course, we're all human and it's normal to feel stressed, but I try my best to keep a clear head.
+When facing difficult situations, I first take a step back, analyze the problem, and then work on finding solutions.
+If I'm really stuck, I don't hesitate to reach out to my team lead for guidance.

 <details>
 <summary>查看中文</summary>